thilo-hub/IPPFritzFax/README.md

 ## Installation prerequisites:

-A pc having avahi (probable any other dns-sd capable machine will do - not tested)
+- A pc having avahi (probable any other dns-sd capable machine will do - not tested)

-Configure the avahi service usinging the provided service script as a template
+- Configure the avahi service usinging the provided service script as a template ( avahi-services/Fax.service  )

+- Check the configuration ( faxserver/system.conf faxserver/print/faxout.conf faxserver/print/pdf.conf )
-sh make_all.sh
+- sh make_all.sh

-Create the credentials file having the relevant information for the fritzbox available:
+- Create the credentials file having the relevant information for the fritzbox available:
 ** $HOME/.credentials  **
 ```
 url=https://......